aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/headers-and-footers/delete/_index.md

 type: docs
 url: /headers-and-footers/delete/
 aliases: [/delete-header-or-footer-from-a-document/]
+description: "Delete headers and footers from a Word document"
 weight: 20
 ---

-This REST API deletes a Header or a Footer.
+This REST API deletes a Header and a Footer from a document.

 ## REST API